posenhuang/deeplearningsourceseparation/README.md

 1. codes/timit/train_timit_demo.m

-(change baseDir to the path with current this README file)
+(change baseDir to the path with this README file)

 TODO
 ====================